 Robert worked as a newspaper reporter for a number of years, covering medicine and science.
 He is the author of two books about psychiatry, Mad in America and Anatomy of an Epidemic, and co-author of a third, Psychiatry Under the Influence.

-A former filmmaker, Kermit is trained in dialogical therapies, and has extensive experience working with people in psychotic states.
-He was Mad in America's editor for several years (2012 - 2014), and currently is director of our online webinars and educational efforts.
+Kermit is a licensed Marriage & Family Therapist trained in dialogical therapies and has extensive experience working with people in psychotic states.
+He served as Mad in America's editor (2012 - 2014).
+He also facilitates the MIA US/Canada Parent Support Group.

 Justin is the lead research news editor for Mad in America.
 He completed his doctorate in Counseling Psychology at the University of Massachusetts Boston.